jason-dour/git-wt/README.md

 Git Extension For Worktree Management

+## Caveat Emptor

+This is very new code.
+It has not had extensive testing.
+Use in full knowledge there may be bugs.

 ## Purpose

 This helper is intended to assist in managing git worktrees in a workflow based